getify/You-Dont-Know-JS/up & going/ch2.md

 * `null`, `undefined`
 * `false`

-Any value that's not on this "falsy" list is "truthy."
-Here are some examples of those:
+Any value that's not on the list above is considered "truthy."
+Here are some examples of those values:

 * `"hello"`
 * `42`
 * `true`
+* `"false"`
 * `[ ]`, `[ 1, "2", 3 ]` (arrays)
 * `{ }`, `{ a: 42 }` (objects)
 * `function foo() { .. }` (functions)